The U-Pick is currently closed.

-We are still building!
-At this time the parking is along Majestic Road.
-There is a solid 10-15 minute walk down to the picking.
+The parking lot is right off Majestic Road before the red barn.
+There is a 5 minute walk down to the picking.
 The land is rugged and diverse just like mother nature intended.
 Please wear proper hiking/walking shoes and expect mud, ditches, sticks, grass and bugs.
 WE ARE ORGANIC!
 That means bugs are ALIVE and well here at Majestic, along with natural growth in the orchard.

 BRING A PICNIC!
-We are anticipating having food for sale in 2020 but at this time there is no hot food option.
+We do not currently sell food.
 You are welcome to bring in your own picnic, foods, drinks and all to enjoy while at the farm.

 We like dogs.
 Dogs like chickens.
 We have FREE ROAMING CHICKENS all over the farm.
 Please keep your dog on a leash at all times or we will have to change our dogs allowed policy.